-During 1996 the following meetings of the Board were held: five meetings of the full Board, including one special meeting; two meetings of the Audit Committee; and two meetings of the Human Resources Committee.
-In 1995 each director attended more than 75% of all meetings of the Board and each member of the Audit Committee and the Human Resources Committee attended more than 75% of all such committee meetings, except Mr. Clark, Jr. who was unable to attend one of the two 1995 Audit Committee and Human Resources Committee meetings.
+During 1996 the following meetings of the Board were held: four meetings of the full Board; two meetings of the Audit Committee; one meeting of the Compensation Committee and three meetings of the Human Resources Committee.
+In 1996 each director attended more than 75% of all meetings of the Board and each member of the Audit Committee, Compensation Committee and the Human Resources Committee attended more than 75% of all such committee meetings, except Mr. Clark who was unable to attend two of the four Board meetings, one of the two 1996 Audit Committee meetings, the Compensation Committee meeting and one of the three Human Resources Committee meetings.